sweet-games/cordova-plugin-google-play-game-services/README.md

 ### NOTE

 This plugin went with event based approach instead of callbacks.
 I needed a quick solution and events were easy to implement.
-Also, I just copied code base existing plugins and made few changed to suite my needs.
+Also, I just copied code from existing plugins and made few changed to suite my needs.
+Works for me, please be advised before using this plugin for your app.

 ## Usage